+- A signed declaration testifying to the applicant's inability to pay the requested fee

 - Standardized form signed by the applicant

 - Financial statements

 - Other documentation required by UoPeople

-In certain circumstances, UoPeople may be able to award an applicant a grant to help reduce their Application Fee.
-Applicants eligible for a scholarship upon admittance may be awarded a University Grant to waive the Application Fee.
+In certain circumstances, UoPeople may be able to award an applicant a grant to help reduce their Application Processing Fee.
+Applicants eligible for a scholarship upon admittance may be awarded a University Grant to waive the Application Processing Fee.
 The availability and award of University Grants is determined by UoPeople.